 Line by Line, Complexity Is Rising

-Ever since being charged with making an annual evaluation of “The Most Serious Problems Facing Taxpayers,” the IRS National Taxpayer Advocate has repeatedly put “complexity of the Internal Revenue Code” at the center of many issues she has uncovered, from the quality of taxpayer assistance to appropriate agency staffing levels.
-But even the Advocate seems to have grown weary of repeatedly citing complexity, as evidenced in her December 2010 report, where she writes, “The National Taxpayer Advocate on numerous occasions has identified the complexity of the Tax Code as the most serious problem facing taxpayers and urged Congress to simplify it.”
-This year the Advocate has taken to highlighting the problem in a new way, with an “info graphic” on its website proclaiming, “The Time for Tax Reform Is Now.”
+Ever since being charged with making an annual evaluation of “The Most Serious Problems Facing Taxpayers,” the National Taxpayer Advocate has repeatedly put “complexity of the Internal Revenue Code” at the center of many issues she has uncovered, from the quality of taxpayer assistance to appropriate agency staffing levels.
+But even the Advocate seems to have grown weary of repeatedly citing complexity, as evidenced in her December 2010 report, where she wrote, “The National Taxpayer Advocate on numerous occasions has identified the complexity of the Tax Code as the most serious problem facing taxpayers and urged Congress to simplify it.”

-Seventy-five-plus years ago, the Form 1040 instructions were just two pages long.
+Some 80 years ago, the Form 1040 instructions were just two pages long.
 Even when the income tax became a mass tax during World War II, the instructions were just four pages.
-Today, taxpayers must wade through 214 pages of instructions, about five times the number in 1975, and quadruple the number in 1985, the year before taxes were “simplified.”
+Today, taxpayers must wade through 206 pages of instructions, about five times the number in 1975, and almost quadruple the number in 1985, the year before taxes were “simplified.”

 Form 1040 – Form and Instructions

-* Excludes one extra page in the IRS’s online PDF version for Haiti relief contributions.
+*Excludes one extra page in the IRS’s online PDF version for Typhoon Haiyan relief contributions.

-But most ironically, GAO reported that the IRS itself is having trouble keeping up with its own paperwork.
-Of the 21 million pieces of “paper” correspondence the tax agency received last year, 40 percent was considered “overage” – meaning, the IRS failed to respond with 45 days of receipt.
-That’s up five percentage points from Fiscal Year 2012.
+But most ironically, GAO found that the IRS itself is having trouble keeping up with its own paperwork.
+Of the 21 million pieces of “paper” correspondence the tax agency received last year, 47 percent was considered “overage” – meaning, the IRS failed to respond with 45 days of receipt.
+That’s up by seven full percentage points from Fiscal Year 2012.
 The tardiness is compounding over time.
 Between 2009 and 2013 the volume of correspondence the tax agency received rose by 10.5 percent, but the overage amount jumped by 88 percent.
 The bureaucracy blames budget constraints for the slippage, but other forces might be at work.
 As GAO noted, even IRS officials admitted that “more complex taxpayer inquiries” had a role too.
 When the agency took a non-scientific sample of correspondence cases, it discovered that “its own processes, such as the wording of notices or requirements for a paper signature, influenced taxpayers to write in.”

 For those seeking something in between the “basic” 1040 instruction booklets and a pile of detailed material, the IRS offers Publication 17, Your Federal Income Tax, which according to its introduction “covers the general rules for filing a federal income tax return.”
-Even though the IRS has previously warned that Publication 17 “does not cover every situation,” the current tax year 2012 version manages to encompass 292 pages (counting the cover and a special one-page notice about contributions for Typhoon Haiyan relief efforts).
-As they attempt to digest this behemoth “general” booklet, ecology-minded taxpayers can take heart – this is a whopping 12 pages shorter than the tax year 2011 version!
+Even though the IRS has previously warned that Publication 17 “does not cover every situation,” the current Tax Year 2013 version manages to encompass 289 pages (counting the cover and a special one-page notice about contributions for Typhoon Haiyan relief efforts).
+As they attempt to digest this behemoth “general” booklet, ecology-minded taxpayers can take comfort.
+The current Publication 17 is a whole three pages shorter than its 2012 predecessor!

 Shifting IRS Methodologies Makes Tax Complexity More Complex